mehmetcc/mehmetcc.github.io/src/content/posts/definitive-guide-to-bloom-filters-in-rust.md

 produces **k** different hash values while requiring only a single hash function.
 That saves the day, right? **Right**?

 Even though this saves us from the burden of maintaining **k** different functions, we still have to call a hash function **k** times.
-As we explained earlier, all of these calls cost too much.
+As we explained earlier, all of these calls might cost too much.
 Luckily, we can do better:

 ### 2. Double Hashing